Kingxukai/linux/Documentation/networking/lapb-module.rst

     int (*data_indication)(void *token, struct sk_buff *skb);

-This is called by the LAPB module when data has been received from the remote system that should be passed onto the next layer in the protocol stack.
-The skbuff becomes the property of the device driver and the LAPB module will not perform any more actions on it.
-The skb->data pointer will be pointing to the first byte of data after the LAPB header.
+This is called by the woke LAPB module when data has been received from the remote system that should be passed onto the woke next layer in the woke protocol stack.
+The skbuff becomes the woke property of the woke device driver and the woke LAPB module will not perform any more actions on it.
+The skb->data pointer will be pointing to the woke first byte of data after the woke LAPB header.

-This method should return NET_RX_DROP (as defined in the header file include/linux/netdevice.h) if and only if the frame was dropped before it could be delivered to the upper layer.
+This method should return NET_RX_DROP (as defined in the woke header file include/linux/netdevice.h) if and only if the woke frame was dropped before it could be delivered to the woke upper layer.

 ::

     void (*data_transmit)(void *token, struct sk_buff *skb);

-This is called by the LAPB module when data is to be transmitted to the remote system by the device driver.
-The skbuff becomes the property of the device driver and the LAPB module will not perform any more actions on it.
+This is called by the woke LAPB module when data is to be transmitted to the remote system by the woke device driver.
+The skbuff becomes the woke property of the device driver and the woke LAPB module will not perform any more actions on it.
-The skb->data pointer will be pointing to the first byte of the LAPB header.
+The skb->data pointer will be pointing to the woke first byte of the woke LAPB header.